 Classbooks also offer you the opportunity to invite your students’ families to become more involved in their education in a unique way.
 By asking your students to spend quality time with their families as part of their assignment, you’re encouraging more than a collaborative spirit—you’re helping them build stronger, deeper bonds through sharing experiences, while learning something new in the process.
 Try asking your students to:

-• Conduct interviews.
-Interviews are fantastic as a classbook idea because they lend themselves so easily to so many different narratives.
-They could ask their grandparents about their memory of a major historical event for a history project or ask their parents to talk to them about what they do for a living.
+Interviews are fantastic classbook project ideas because they lend themselves so easily to so many different narratives.
+For a social studies project, students could ask their grandparents about their memory of a major historical event or ask their parents to talk to them about what they do for a living.
 Your students could even ask about themselves—what they were like as babies and toddlers—as research for a classbook collection of student autobiographies!

 One lovely example of this classbook idea in action comes from Providence Christian School students who created and published an interview-based project titled, What Was Your Life Like When You Were My Age?
 For this project, students talked to their grandparents about how life was different when they were younger.
 Then, they took their research and condensed it down to one-page summaries and drew illustrations depicting their grandparents’ youths.
 It’s a touching project, one that the students and their families will likely cherish for years to come.